Technique To Do Lightning Stitch On Sewing Machine| Let’s Do Lightning Bolt

 Honestly?
 I love the lightning stitch.
 It’s perfect when I want something that looks like a straight stitch but acts like a stretch stitch.
 It blends in beautifully, doesn’t pucker, and holds up to movement like a champ.

-If you’re sewing knits or making clothes you want to actually wear comfortably.
+If you’re sewing knits fabric or making clothes you want to actually wear comfortably.
 The lightning stitch is your best friend.
 Trust me, once you try it, you’ll be hooked.

 Maisha Soumee